dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 * share a consent form in an accessible digital format the participant can read and respond to using their assistive technology
 * read the consent form aloud and collect their consent on a recording

-Whichever approach you are taking make sure the participants have time to read the research and consent information carefully, and an opportunity to ask questions.
+Whichever approach you are taking, make sure the participants have time to read the research and consent information carefully, and an opportunity to ask questions.

 ### During the session